albertfgu/diffwave-sashimi/README.md

 - Mixed-precision training
 - Fast inference procedure from later versions of the DiffWave paper
 - Can add an option to allow original Tensorboard logging instead of WandB (code is still there, just commented out)
-- The different backbones (WaveNet and SaShiMi) can be consolidated more cleanly with the diffusion portions factored out
+- The different backbones (WaveNet and SaShiMi) can be consolidated more cleanly with the diffusion logic factored out

 ## ToC